krateoplatformops/finops-prometheus-exporter-generic/README.md

 3. [Configuration](#configuration)

 ## Overview
-This component is tasked with exporting in the Prometheus format a standard FOCUS report.
-The report is obtained from a file mounted inside the container in "/config/config.yaml".
+This component is tasked with exporting in the Prometheus format a standard FOCUS report or usage metrics.
 The exporter runs on the port 2112.
-For each resource, it checks the provider and resource CRs, and creates new CRs for the FinOps Operator Exporter to bootstrap a new exporting pipeline for usage metrics.

 ## Architecture
 ![Krateo Composable FinOps Prometheus Exporter Generic](resources/images/KCF-exporter.png)